parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 $ docker exec -it web_search_index generate_index
 ```

 This command crawls up to 100 web pages, starting from the seed URLs, and generates an index for the crawled pages.
 Finally, it reports the total number of indexed documents.
-You can continuously run this command until the number of crawled pages or the size of the index reaches your desired value.
-The index is located at `/usr/src/solr-9.0.0/nutch/data` in the index container.
+You can continuously run this command until the number of crawled pages or the index size reaches your desired value.
+The index is in the index container at `/usr/src/solr-9.0.0/nutch/data`.
 You can copy the index from the index container to the host machine by running the following command:

 ```sh
 $ docker cp web_search_index:/usr/src/solr-9.0.0/nutch/data ${PATH_TO_SAVE_INDEX}